Abbyjeet/cra-template-my-react/README.md

-# Template with opinionated folder structure
+# React template with opinionated folder structure

 ## About this template
-This is a custom template with opinionated folder structure.
+This is a custom react template with opinionated folder structure.
 [More here](template/README.md)

 ## Folder structure
 ```